Rockfish

 Kelp Bass, Barred Sand Bass, Spotted Sand Bass

 The fisheries for kelp bass, barred sand bass, and spotted sand bass (Paralabrax species) remains open year-round.
-The daily bag and possession limit is five fish in any combination of species.
+The daily bag and possession limit is five fish in any combination of species, except no more than 4 barred sand bass may be taken.
 The minimum size limit is 14 inches total length or 10 inches alternate length.

 White Seabass